brianbatesactual/solana-exporter1/README.md

-# Xandeum Rust Exporter for Prometheus
+# Rust Exporter for Prometheus

-This will be...

- a complete, modular monitoring solution for Xandeum validator nodes and stake pools based on the Solana Rust Exporter.
+ a complete, modular monitoring solution for  validator nodes and stake pools based on the Solana Rust Exporter.
 The main component is a [Solana](https://github.com/solana-labs/solana) m etrics exporter for Prometheus initially based on the [Golang original](https://github.com/certusone/solana_exporter) by CertusOne